SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/searchengine/using-the-searchengine-class-blog-post.md

 ![x][img8]

 Even though all the examples above have been written in **System Design>Scripts** this doesn't mean that this is the only place you use SearchEngine.
 Most often it is used in a custom screen.
-Either in one of the load events, or in the creation script for one of the elements on the screen.
+Either in one of the load events or in the creation script for one of the elements on the screen.
 I'll leave you with an example where I have added a Listbox to a custom screen, and use a SearchEngine to fill it with items.

 ![x][img9]